jacob9706/MyMVC_Example/README.md

 You would call this file *Name_Helper.php* and save it in *system/helper*

-To use this new helper you would do the folloing
+To use this new helper you would do the following

 ```php
 <?php